Skip to content

 The Same Model, Wildly Different Results

-I recently tested Kimi K2.5 across three different AI coding assistants: OpenCode, Cline, and KiloCode.
+Back in early 2026, I tested Kimi K2.5 across three different AI coding assistants: OpenCode, Cline, and KiloCode.
 Same model, same tasks, wildly different results.
 OpenCode handled complex refactoring smoothly.
 Cline worked reasonably well.
 But KiloCode?
 It kept failing tool calls and hallucinating solutions.

 The problem wasn’t Kimi.
 It was the harness.